 What to do when paper money is worthless?
-Wait and see, or start stockpiling as much non-perishable food as you can so you have it when things go sideways.
+Wait and see, or start stockpiling as much non-perishable food as possible, so you have it when things go sideways.
 That’s what I’m doing.

 I’m not a professional, and I’m not giving you advice, but I tell friends and family to start hoarding food instead of buying survival gear or hoarding gold.
 Take care of the basics first.

 The best food to store for the end is dry staple foods such as dried grains, rolled oats, pasta, white rice, beans, sugar, and salt.
-Supplement dry food storage with canned fruit, vegetables, and meat because they are ready to eat and require no additional resources, round out nutrition, and reduce palate fatigue.
+Supplement dry food with canned fruit, vegetables, and meat because they are ready to eat, require no additional resources, round out nutrition, and reduce palate fatigue.

-Dry and canned foods aren’t your only option for long-term survival, but they are the cheapest way to build a massive stockpile of food.
+Dry and canned food aren’t your only option for long-term survival; they are the cheapest way to build a massive stockpile of food.

-If you are interested in getting started with your year’s supply of survival food, check out the Ready Squirrel article, “How Much Food to Stockpile Per Person.”
-The article covers the FDA daily calorie requirements and what a year’s supply of food looks like.
+If you are interested in getting started with your year’s survival food supply, check out the Ready Squirrel article, “How Much Food to Stockpile Per Person.”
+The article covers the FDA’s daily calorie requirements and what a year’s supply of food looks like.
 It’s a good article, so check it out when you get the chance.

-If you are ready to get started building an inexpensive stockpile of food to protect you and you’re loved ones, read on.
+If you are ready to start building an inexpensive stockpile of food to protect you and your loved ones, read on.

 Dry Food: The Least Expensive Survival Calorie

-If you want to stockpile massive amounts of food, there is no substitute for dry staple foods.
-I’ve stored hundreds of pounds of rice, hard-white-wheatberries, and dry beans for a fraction of the cost of professionally packaged survival food.
+If you want to stockpile massive amounts of emergency food, there is no substitute for dry staples like grain and dried beans.

 Pros: Dry Food